holochain/holochain/crates/hdk/README.md

 This kit:

-1. The DSL is designed to progressively _enhance_ "raw" wasm development
+1. The DSL is ergonomic and composable, so optional if you want more control
 2. It is compatible with the cell-driven version of holochain
+3. Differentiates between the holochain API/interface and "sugar" macros

 Old kits:

-1. The DSL is generally monolithic and tries to _hide_ wasm development details
+1. The DSL is monolithic and so a bit fragile off the beaten track
 2. Only compatible with the redux version of holochain

-## Progressive wasm enhancement
+3. Requires all holochain interactions to be routed through the HDK

+## Composable concepts

-One of the main design goals of this HDK is to make it _progressive_.
+One of the main design goals of this HDK is to make it composable.

+The macros mostly just remove boilerplate that tends to obfuscate core holochain concepts and allow for bugs to sneak in.

+These macros are designed to be largely "mechanical" though, if you want to do something a little bespoke then there is always a more verbose option to fall back on.

 This means the abstractions provided by the HDK are optional and composable so a developer can opt in to only the functionality that is useful to their app.